yang-hub/nebula-docs/docs-2.0-en/5.configurations-and-logs/2.log-management/audit-log.md

 The NebulaGraph audit logs store all operations received by graph service in categories, then provide the logs for users to track specific types of operations as needed.

-!!! enterpriseonly

-    Only available for the NebulaGraph Enterprise Edition.

 ## Log categories

 |Category|Statement|Description|